 We’ve already mentioned the primary benefit of having an SSL certificate on your site.
 By encrypting the data being transferred to and from the site with 256-bit encryption, it protects it from being read by anyone malicious who tries to get access.
 Even if there’s a data breach and some of the data is intercepted, it will make it almost impossible to be understood due to the level of encryption it involves.
 Your visitors can feel safe in the knowledge that their data is in good hands.

 2: Reduce the risk of phishing

 Those visual indicators we mentioned above are also key to preventing phishing.
-If you’re unfamiliar, phishing websites are false sites made by those who aim to steal user data.
+If you’re unfamiliar, phishing websites are fraudulent sites made by those who aim to steal user data.
 They’re often very convincing replicas of legitimate websites, and try to trick visitors into entering their personal information.
 A valid SSL certificate on your website is an obvious way of showing that you’re the real deal, which can help your visitors avoid phishing attacks.

 3: Increase your search engine ranking